-University of North Carolina Gets $5 Million to Address Nursing Shortage in the State
+University of North Carolina Gets $5 Million to Tackle State’s Nursing Shortage

 In March, the University of North Carolina at Chapel Hill (UNC-Chapel Hill) received a charitable gift of $5 million to help support nursing education and address the state's nursing shortage.

 Donated by Joanne and William E. Conway, Jr., philanthropists based in the Washington, D.C. area, the gift reflects the Conways’ ongoing support of the nursing profession through their Bedford Falls Foundation.
 According to the university, it is the largest gift in school history to support nursing students.

 In North Carolina, nearly 80% of healthcare facilities report a shortage of nursing staff, with close to 40% reporting their shortage as severe.
 The state expects a shortfall of 12,500 nurses by 2033.

 “We are deeply grateful to the Conways for their steadfast commitment to nursing education and to the nursing profession as a whole,” said Valerie Howard, dean of the UNC-Chapel Hill School of Nursing, in a statement.
 “The Conways are making a Carolina nursing education more financially accessible to more students, which will positively impact our profession and, most importantly, our students, as we continue our commitment to excellence in academic nursing here at Carolina.
 That is a great help as we hope to attract more of the best and brightest to our profession as either nurses or nurse educators.”